This single-origin bar is made using premium cacao beans, sourced directly from our partner farm in Ecuador.

-The nibs (the pieces of cocoa bean which become chocolate) provide crunch similar to a nut.
-The twinkle of salt helps reduce the sharpness.
-A great classic combination.
+The nibs (the pieces of cocoa bean which become chocolate) provide a delightful, nut-like taste and crunch while a hint of sea salt helps reduce the sharpness.
+A classic combination.

-cacao beans, organic cane sugar, cocoa butter (pressed from the same beans), cacao nibs (from the same beans), sea salt
+cacao beans, organic cane sugar, cocoa butter, sea salt

-Allergy Information: Manufactured on shared equipment with products containing eggs, wheat, peanuts & tree nuts
+Allergy Information: Manufactured on shared equipment with products containing eggs, wheat, sesame seeds, peanuts & tree nuts

 NET WEIGHT: 50G (1.75OZ)